CC Recurring Charges

 When multiple payment processing programs are enabled, each account in the list indicates the program the card or bank account the Token was created for and will use the indicated program to process the payment.
 If a single credit card has a token for more than one processing program and authorized recurring charges, the recurring charge tool will determine the program to use to process the payment in this order; XCharge, PayConnect, and then PaySimple.

 X-Charge: X indicates the credit card token has been saved to X-Charge.

 EdgeExpress: X indicates the credit card token has been saved to EdgeExpress.

 PayConnect: X indicates the credit card token has been saved to PayConnect.

 Pay Simple: X indicates the credit card/ACH token has been saved to PaySimple.

 IsActive: X indicates the credit card is enabled for recurring charges.

 Edit the Date / Clinic Filter and click Refresh to limit or expand the number of patients in the Recurring Charges grid.

 Date Filter: Filter the list by patients with a recurring charge date that is on or after the entered date.

-Clinic Filter: Check All or select one or more clinics to filter the list by patients with the selected default clinic or the clinic assigned to the patient's payment plan (if the payment plan is set up for recurring charges).
+Clinic Filter: Check All or select one or more clinics to filter the list by.
+Clinics are determined by the clinic associated with the credit card token.

 Force Duplicates: Uncheck to prevent more than one charge to the same card in a day.
 Check to allow multiple charges.
 Useful if multiple family members use the same card for recurring charges or when a patient has made a payment for other services with the same card today.